duyhelloworld/java-learning/DesignPatterns/README.md

 - Each design pattern solve it's problem, and base on the problem, it suggest one or more design pattern which is  suitable and approciated (in both conception and implementation).
 - Best practices of exploring Design Patterns is follow 3 issue of this design pattern :
 > + Problem : "What's it solve?"
-> + UML     : "How's it look?"
+> + UML     : "How's it solve?"
 > + Code example : "How to implement it?"

 ___
-## Groups of Design Patterns
+## Types of Design Patterns
-- Despite of the cristicism, desgin patterns have contributed a lot to the Software Engineering History, so I recommend you shoud learn it if you want to become a better engineer.
-Here is my essay's content about the 5 most popular design patterns which I explored (I divided it into 3 groups by its type).
+- Here is my essay's content about the 5 most popular design patterns which I explored (I divided it into 3 groups by its type).

 #### Creational Patterns
 > - [Singleton](/Singleton.md)